 Muscle endurance sets of 15-20 reps equally will not bulk you up, they will improve muscle tone but not bulk.
 Equally women are less likely to build bulky muscles, even with increased protein intake and strength training due to their different hormonal make up.

 Whatever type of training you do, you’ll have an increased need for protein.
-We all have a natural turnover of protein everyday, and this protein turnover increases when you train regularly.
+We all have a natural turnover of protein everyday, and this turnover increases when you train regularly.

 The table below gives you a guide as to your required protein intake according to your sport and/or activity level